lamyae-d/open-scholarship-project/README.md

 - Microsoft Excel

 ## Reproducibility Statement

 This project follows the principles of open and reproducible research.

-All data processing, analysis, and visualisation steps are documented within the Jupyter Notebook.
+All data processing, analysis, visualization, and interpretation steps are documented within the Jupyter Notebook.
 The workflow can be reproduced by loading the dataset and executing the notebook from beginning to end.

-Version control was maintained through GitHub to ensure transparency and traceability of changes throughout the project.
+Version control was maintained through GitHub and GitHub Desktop to ensure transparency and traceability of project development.

 ## Future Work

-Future development of this project could include:
+Future extensions of this project may include:

-- More advanced statistical analysis.
+- Advanced statistical analysis.
-- Metadata enrichment through linked open data.
+- Metadata enrichment using linked open data.
 - Network analysis of artists and institutions.
-- Geographic visualisations.
+- Geographic visualizations.
 - Comparative studies of multiple cultural groups.
-- Interactive visualisations for public exploration.
+- Interactive visualizations for public exploration.

 ## Conclusion

-This project demonstrates how museum metadata can be used to investigate cultural heritage through computational methods.
+This project demonstrates how museum metadata can be used to investigate cultural heritage through computational and digital humanities methods.

-By focusing on French artistic heritage within the Metropolitan Museum of Art collection, the analysis reveals patterns of cultural representation across departments, object classifications, artist nationalities, and acquisition periods.
-The project also highlights the value of open museum data, reproducible workflows, and digital humanities methodologies for cultural heritage research.
+By focusing on French artistic heritage within the Metropolitan Museum of Art collection, the analysis identifies patterns of representation across cultural classifications, artist nationalities, museum departments, object classifications, and acquisition periods.

+The results show that French heritage occupies a prominent position within the collection and that metadata analysis provides valuable insights into museum collecting practices and cultural representation.
+The project also highlights the importance of open data, reproducible workflows, and transparent research methods for cultural heritage studies.